 - participate with your camera turned on, using horizontal (not vertical) video.

-If you have a verifiable medical condition or other special circumstances that interfere with your coursework, please let us know as soon as possible.
+Rare exceptions can be made on a case-by-case basis.
+If you have a verifiable medical condition or other special circumstances that interfere with your coursework, please let the head TF know as soon as possible.
 You will need to provide a written note or email from a medical professional or your resident dean confirming your inability to participate in course work.

 We expect you to adhere to the Harvard Honor Code at all times.
 Failure to adhere to the honor code and our policies may result in serious penalties, up to and including automatic failure in the course and reference to the ad board.